 As a solo top champion, you can expect to be ganked a couple of times during the laning phase, ESPECIALLY if you push too hard.
 However, Talon is quite capable of escaping ganks, and it almost becomes too easy when he hits level 6.
 Always pay attention to the map nonetheless.
 When you see a gank incoming from behind, immediately cutthroat onto the enemy ganker to silence them then Rake them to slow them down.
 Run away.
 Use Flash if needed.
 It's as simple as that.
 If the enemy jungler is particularly aggressive, be sure to grab a ward on your first trip back.

 Speaking of that, you should make your first trip back around 750-900 gold.
 Make sure that your lane is slightly pushed or that your jungler is nearby so your tower doesn't take a beating while you are gone.
-Grab a Philosopher's Stone and Boots of Speed.
+Grab a Philosopher's Stone and Boots.
 Health Potions and wards are optional as you see fit.
 With a Philosopher's Stone, Talon will have all of the mana he needs to maintain constant pressure in lane, so go a little crazy with Rake. ;)

 When you hit level 6, consider ganking middle lane sometimes.
 Talon's ganks are completely brutal to mages.
 (If only he could jungle fast =/.)
 Wait in the side brush and ping in the center of the map to alert your friendly ap carry.
 When your ally starts to move toward the enemy run in, cutthroat-> Rake-> auto attack-> Noxian Diplomacy-> Shadow Assault-> Ignite = profit.
 You can even use Flash as a jumpstart to virtually double the range of your cutthroat, but make sure you get that kill if you are going to use it.